Here’s some information on how to adopt a kid.

 Before you adopt internationally, do a little research to find out which agencies service the country or countries you are interested in.

 When you are in the exploring phase, make sure you can get a schedule of fees and a timeline.
 Most international agencies will be able to provide this.
 Find out how long you will be expected to travel.
 Make sure this is okay with your employer.
-Some folks are able to work remotely for a period of time while they are overseas.
-If this doesn’t work for you, let your employer know as soon as possible how long you will be gone for, even if you aren’t sure which dates you will be traveling yet.
+Some folks can work remotely for a period of time while they are overseas.
+If this doesn’t work for you, let your employer know as soon as possible how long you will be gone, even if you aren’t sure which dates you will be traveling yet.

 You will then need to wait for a referral from your country.
 You will get a picture or two, along with as much information as the country can provide about your child’s background and medical history.
 Be sure to have your child’s information looked at by a medical clinic that specializes in international adoptions.
 Social media groups for parents who have adopted internationally are a great way to find a clinic you are comfortable working with.